cloud-hypervisor/cloud-hypervisor/docs/device_model.md

 ## Virtio devices

-For all virtio devices listed below, both `virtio-mmio` and `virtio-pci` transport layers are supported, `virtio-pci` being the default.
+For all virtio devices listed below, only `virtio-pci` transport layer is supported.

-Both `virtio-mmio` and `virtio-pci` can be compiled out. `virtio-pci` is built-in by default, and enabled by default.
-If both transport layers were built at the same time, `virtio-pci` would be the default transport layer.

 ### virtio-block